zemian/firepage/readme.md

 For styling we use [Bulma CSS](https://unpkg.com/bulma).
 If you don't want to have to have external internet access at all, then simply download it and replace the `<link>` element in the `index.php` file.

+We also use [CodeMirror](https://unpkg.com/codemirror) to enhance Editor and syntax highlight.
+Again, this will access external internet.
+But even if it's not able to load, the fall back HTML textarea will work just fine.